RakeshRaj97/image-analytics/README.md

 # image-analytics

-This repository contains methods to perform image analytics on linkedIn profile pictures
+This repository contains methods to perform image analytics on LinkedIn profile pictures

-Following are the operations performed by taking a LinkedIN profile URL as an input,
+Following are the operations performed by taking a LinkedIn profile URL as an input,

 1. Scrape the LinkedIn profile image URL from the input LinkedIN profile URL